 Outlining Your Restaurant Concept

-When thinking about devising your own restaurant concept, be sure to spend adequate time outlining the concept on paper, considering all the major qualities discussed above.
+When thinking about devising your own restaurant concept, be sure to spend adequate time outlining the concept on paper.
 Take the time to consider what things about your restaurant will be important, unique and drive the most business.
-Consider how the type of restaurant, the atmosphere and the cuisine will reflect the concept you want to deliver.
-Outlining your concept idea is important for your business plan as well, so you can present an effective plan to your investors.
+Consider how the location, atmosphere and cuisine will reflect the overall concept you want to deliver.

 Below is an example of a basic outline for a new restaurant concept: